klayveR/poe-log-monitor/AREA.md

 - `info`
     - An array of objects containing additional information about the area and their variants, if data is available.
 The emitted object has a different structure based on the `type`.
 See [Area information structure](#area-information-structure).

-        >⚠ In the current version [1.2.3], only story, hideout and vaal side and some labyrinth areas have additional information.
-All the other areas will follow shortly.
+        >⚠ In the current version [1.2.4] some areas might still be missing.
+I'll add them as soon as possible.
+If you encounter an area that's not supported, feel free to contribute or open an issue.

 ## Area information structure
 The `info` object always contains an array of objects, because some areas have different properties, but the same name (this is usually only the case for story areas).
 Currently, it is not possible to get the exact area the player is in based on the Path of Exile log file, so the script just gives you every possible variant.